Contributor, Benzinga

 • Reputation: A dealer's reputation with its clients can be inferred by social media comments and reviews left at sites like Trustpilot.
 You'll also want to check if the company has received awards or industry recognition for its services.
 Steer clear of dealers with numerous client complaints and companies that try to sell you overpriced gold products.

-• Buyback policy: Reputable dealers tend to have a buyback policy for their clients.
+• Buyback Policy: Reputable dealers tend to have a buyback policy for their clients.
 This feature ensures you have a buyer for your bars if you decide to sell.
 Dealers with a buyback policy also typically give their clients a decent resale price.

 • Delivery: For bulk gold purchases, bullion dealers that offer a flat delivery rate would likely be your cheapest option.
-Bullion dealers will typically not ship gold to you until all payments have cleared, so that could increase the amount of time for delivery.
+Bullion dealers will typically not ship gold to you until all payments have cleared, so that would increase the amount of time for delivery.

-• Customer support: Bullion dealers generally have a toll-free telephone number and live chat option on their website.
+• Customer Support: Bullion dealers generally have a toll-free telephone number and live chat option on their website.
 A good dealer will also have an order tracking and tracing service and will ship gold with proper insurance.
 Support can be extremely important in case an issue arises with your order.

 2. Register With the Gold Retailer